danielabar/meblog/src/markdown/active_storage_form_errors.md

   <!-- submit -->
 <% end %>
 ```

+The key to this solution is that we're able to tell the Stimulus controller to display the previously selected filename from memory: `expense_report.receipt.blob.filename`, by passing it in as a `value`.

 Now if we try to submit a new expense report with an attachment and form validation errors, the form will re-render with the validation errors *and* the file name is preserved!